SCHAEFER LAB @ MCW

 Assistant Professor, Dept. of Pharmacology & Toxicology and the MCW Cancer Center

-Antje joined the Medical College of Wisconsin as a tenure-track Assistant Professor in September 2024.
+Dr. Antje Schaefer joined the Medical College of Wisconsin as a tenure-track Assistant Professor in September 2024.

-Outside of the lab you can find Antje likely biking or watching college basketball.
+Outside of the lab, she enjoys biking or watching college basketball.

 Picture